 Established in 2007, the Commissioner for Aboriginal Engagement is a point of contact for Aboriginal people to express their concerns about issues that matter to them.

 The Commissioner provides advice to the State Government, as well as promoting Aboriginal inclusion more broadly through the non-Aboriginal community.

-Ngarrindjeri and Kaurna Elder Francis (Frank) Lampard OAM and Inawantji Scales from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands have been appointed as South Australia’s new Commissioners for Aboriginal Engagement.
+Ngarrindjeri and Kaurna Elder Francis (Frank) Lampard OAM and Inawantji Scales from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands are appointed as South Australia’s Commissioners for Aboriginal Engagement.

 The Commissioner is the public advocate for engagement between the broader community and Aboriginal people, and investigates and advises on systemic barriers to Aboriginal people’s access and full participation in government, non-government and private services.